Khalifa International Stadium Timeline

 Building a new legacy

 Renovation began in the summer of 2014.
-Teams of workers applied their expertise to develop a stadium that will host matches through to the quarter-finals of the FIFA World Cup Qatar 2022™.
+Teams of workers applied their expertise to develop a stadium that will host vital matches at the FIFA World Cup Qatar 2022™.

 The arena's outer façade was completely replaced, resulting in a futuristic new face for an old friend.
 This was some of the last work to be finished as the stadium geared up for its long-awaited return to action.